Stop Searching. Start Trusting.

 Setup Requirements

-• ⚠️Context7 API Key is highly recommended for higher rate limits and private repository access; basic usage might be rate-limited without it.
+• ⚠️Context7 API Key is optional but recommended for higher rate limits and private repositories.

 Verified SafeView Analysis